Jack1177889/facedesk.github.io/README.md

     - Ceaser Cipher
     - Substitution Cipher
     - Venginere Cipher
--1 Way encryption
+- 1 Way encryption
     - What is a hash function?
     - Sha1
     - MD5
     - Sha512
--Async encryption
+- Async encryption
     - public/private keys
 ### SSH, Git, and Command Line
 - What is a command line interface?